koloika55/archpost-install/README.md

 # koloika55 fork of LARBS

-Changed progs and dotfiles as well deleted all unnesesary things.
+My fork of LARBS.
+It will install my programms and configs onto any Arch or Artix linux machine.
+Script is still in development and I will implement more features.
-For persanal use!
-Read all script before running them!
+It is for persanal use!
+Read all scripts before running them!
+Some programs are system dependent e.g. intel-ucode.

 ## Installation: